milmillin/knit-simulation/README.md

 The dependencies are STL, GLM (for [upstream](https://github.com/textiles-lab/smobj/) code) , Eigen (for matrix calculations), spdlog (for logging) and [libigl](http://libigl.github.io/libigl/) (for visualization).
 An optional dependency is [Easy Profiler](https://github.com/yse/easy_profiler).

-Since many dependencies are included as git submodules, you need to run `git submodule update --init --recursive` after you clone the repo.
+Since many dependencies are included as git submodules, you need to run the following commands after you clone the repo.

 ```Bash
 cd knit-simulation/